Tathavade

-Tathawade is a census town in Pune district in the Indian state of Maharashtra.
-Tathawade is an emerging suburb of Pune.
+Tathawade is a neighbourhood in Pimpri-Chinchwad in the Indian state of Maharashtra.
+It is an emerging suburb of Pune.
 Many educational institutes like JSPM Institutes, Indira College, Balaji Institutes, Orchids International School, Blossom Public School are located here.
 Being at a close proximity to Hinjawadi IT Park & Expressway, the real estate has flourished here.
 Notable business coming up here are: